kparc/ref/README.md

     2.  add it to the `pages` array in `index.html`.

 Edit pages by editing the corresponding '.k' file in the public folder.

+TODO:

+* ...write...more...docs?
+* Figure out how to sync `index.html` with changes to the quickref (may need Shakti's help)